SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

     end
 end

-@named fol_variable_f = FOL()
+@mtkbuild fol_variable_f = FOL()
 ```

-But often this function might not be available in an explicit form.
+However, this function might not be available in an explicit form.
-Instead the function might be provided as time-series data.
+Instead, the function might be provided as time-series data.
 MTK handles this situation by allowing us to “register” arbitrary Julia functions,
-which are excluded from symbolic transformations, and thus used as-is.
+which are excluded from symbolic transformations and thus used as-is.
-So, you could, for example, interpolate given the time-series using
+For example, you could interpolate given the time-series using
 [DataInterpolations.jl](https://github.com/PumasAI/DataInterpolations.jl).
 Here,
-we illustrate this option by a simple lookup ("zero-order hold") of a vector
+we illustrate this option with a simple lookup ("zero-order hold") of a vector
 of random values:

 ```@example ode2